Answers about our Estate Item & Jewelry Buying Services

 What should I do with or to my estate jewelry before bringing it to you?

 There is no need to have your jewelry cleaned or looked at before coming to Hawaii Estate & Jewelry Buyers.
 We will look at jewels in all conditions.
 We can check for various hallmarks through loops and jewelry microscopes.
+Pack your items carefully for the trip to our office and most importantly, stay safe!

 Is there a charge to make an appointment to sell my estate jewelry?